A tooth extraction is a procedure to remove a tooth from the gum socket. It is usually done by a general dentist, an oral surgeon, or a periodontist.

 Pulling a tooth; Tooth removal

-The procedure will take place in the dental office.
+The procedure will take place in the dental office or hospital dental clinic.
 It may involve removing one or more teeth.
 You may be asked to take antibiotics before the procedure.

 - You will get a local anesthetic to numb the area around the tooth so you do not feel pain.